 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets

 Plant in a sunny position in moist, but well-drained soil.
 Flowers early and so at risk from spring frosts.
 Needs another cultivar for pollination.
 Keep a weed free area of 60cm radius around the trunk.
 Thin fruit if necessary

-Propagate by grafting or budding onto a clonal rootstock for fruit; quince rootstocks are usually used.
+Propagate by grafting or chip budding onto a clonal rootstock for fruit; quince rootstocks are usually used.
 The rootstock used will affect plant size

 Suggested planting locations and garden types